oracle-quickstart/oci-cloudnative/README.md

 The steps below guide you through deploying the application on your tenancy using the OCI Resource Manager.

 1. Download the latest [`mushop-basic-stack.zip`](./releases/mushop-basic-stack.zip) file.
-2. [Login](https://console.us-phoenix-1.oraclecloud.com/resourcemanager/stacks/create) to OCI to import the stack
+2. [Login](https://console.us-phoenix-1.oraclecloud.com/resourcemanager/stacks/create) to Oracle Cloud Infrastructure to import the stack
     > `Home > Solutions & Platform > Resource Manager > Stacks > Create Stack`
 3. Upload the `mushop-basic-stack.zip` file that was downloaded earlier, and provide a name and description for the stack
 4. Configure the stack